danielherrerak/airbnb-1/README.md

 Data is from Inside Airbnb – http://insideairbnb.com/get-the-data.html - using Listings and Reviews only

+Start by copying this repo to your own GitHub account, by using the "Use this template" button.
+Then, open in Gitpod.

-Start by building the database, using the provided script.
+Once open in Gitpod, build the database using the provided script.
 From the command-line:

 ```
 sqlite3 airbnb.sqlite3